KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 ## String handling

-Added a `char` function to extract a single element of a string (since `nth` only works on sequences). `char' actually returns a substring of length 1 rather than a characters because `JKL` currently lacks a character class.
+Added a `char` function to extract a single element of a string (since `nth` only works on sequences). `char` actually returns a substring of length 1 rather than a characters because `JKL` currently lacks a character class.
 This may get added in due course.

 ## Improved `map` implementation